anir-tubi/tubi-roku/README.md

 - Connect to the company VPN (Tailscale) or else you will not be able to run the following Infra Script successfully.

-- Deploy to the Roku CDN and CDN by running the Infra Script which is detailed in the [RCDN README file](https://github.com/adRise/rcdn#readme).
+- Deploy to the Roku CDN by running the Infra Script which is detailed in the [RCDN README file](https://github.com/adRise/rcdn#readme).

 - If you encounter an SSH error (`SSH agent does not have your private key loaded`) while running the infra script, run the following command: